 Dr. Peter Faustino has been working as a school psychologist for more than 20 years.
 He is currently the NY Delegate for the National Association of School Psychologists and a past President of the NY Association of School Psychologist.
 Dr. Faustino proudly works at Scarsdale High School, serves on the Family Services Committee for Autism Speaks and maintains a private practice with the Developmental Assessment and Intervention Center (DAIC) in Bedford Hills, NY.
 He presents frequently at state and national conferences.
 Dr. Faustino can be reached at Peter.Faustino@nyasp.org.

-Dr. Michael Paff is the Editor of the NYASP Newsletter and the Culturally-Responsive Practices Committee Chair.
+Dr. Michael Paff, is the co-chair of the Culturally-Responsive Practices Committee.
 He is a school psychologist, CSE chair, and Dignity Act Coordinator at Highland High School in Ulster County, adjunct instructor at Marist College, and maintains a private practice as a licensed psychologist.
-Mike's professional interests include multidisciplinary assessment, supervision, supporting students with emotional/behavioral needs, post-secondary transition, PBIS, and the needs of LGBTQ students.
-Mike can be reached at email@example.com.
+Mike's professional interests include multidisciplinary assessment, supervision, supporting students with emotional/behavioral needs, cognitive behavioral and dialectical behavioral therapy, post-secondary transition, PBIS, and the needs of LGBTQ students.
+Mike can be reached at firstname.lastname@example.org.

 Amy Fisk is the NYASP Student Liaison Leader and Job Network Coordinator.
-She received her Bachelor’s Degree in Psychology in 2013, and her Master’s Degree and Certificate of Advanced Study in 2015 from Alfred University.
-Amy is in the process of completing her doctorate in school psychology, and is a Nationally Certified School Psychologist.
-Amy has experience in the K-12 schools, as well as in disability services at the college level.
-She is currently the Cornerstone Program Coordinator at Purchase College, providing individualized intervention and support for college students who identify with an Autism Spectrum Disorder.
-Her primary research interest is in the area of postsecondary education transition for students with disabilities.
+Amy received her Doctorate in School Psychology from Alfred University, and is a Nationally Certified School Psychologist.
+Amy has experience in the K-12 schools, as well as disability services at the college level.
+She is currently the Assistant Dean of Accessibility at SUNY Geneseo, overseeing support services for students with disabilities and working with key campus stakeholders to promote an equitable, inclusive campus environment.
+Her primary research interest is in the area of postsecondary education transition for students with disabilities, and the practice of non-traditional school psychology.
 She can be reached at Amy.Fisk@nyasp.org.

 Dr. Lisa Kilanowski the Co-Editor of the School Psychology Archives (SPA).
 She is an associate professor of school psychology at Niagara University, where she has been employed since 2006.
 She is also the school psychology program director.
 Dr. Kilanowski's primary research interests include response to intervention, reading disabilities, assessment and intervention in reading, math, and written expression, school reform and systems change, leadership in the profession of school psychology, and advanced integration of neuropsychological principles and RtI data in the assessment of learning disabilities in K-12 environments.
 Dr. Kilanowski has also dedicated considerable time to researching school psychologists facility in working with LGBQT adolescents, and increasing awareness of appropriate supports for such youth within the school ecology.
 Dr. Kilanowski can be reached at Lisa.Kilanowski@nyasp.org.